-There is scarcity of toilet and water supply and no electricity supply system in the sub-project area.
+Toilet and water supply available but no electricity supply system in the sub-project area.
 If there are women labour proper lighting facilities should arrange, by using solar light, charger light etc.

 Possible location of labor camps: Within the scheme area and very close to the sub-project sites.